Virtual Proxy Design Pattern Real-Time Example in C#

 }

-Note: Here the object creation process is an expensive operation.
-This is because, at the time of object creation, it will load the image from the disk.
+Note: Here, the object creation process is an expensive operation.
+This is because it will load the image from the disk at the time of object creation.
 The LoadImageFromDisk method is used to load the image from the disk.
-The DisplayImage method is simply used to display the image.
+The DisplayImage method is used to display the image.

 Step 3: Creating Proxy Object

-This is going to be a concrete class and it also implements the Subject Interface i.e. IImage interface and provides the implementation for the DisplayImage method.
-So, create a class file with the name ProxyImage.cs and then copy and paste the following code into it.
-As part of the DisplayImage method, first, we are checking whether the realImage instance is null or not.
-If null, then we are creating the instance, and then on the realImage instance, we are calling the DisplayImage method.
-On the other hand, if the realImage instance is not null, then it will not create the instance instead it will use the existing realImage instance to call the DisplayImage method.
+This will be a concrete class, and it also implements the Subject Interface, i.e., the IImage interface, and provides the implementation for the DisplayImage method.
+So, create a class file named ProxyImage.cs and copy and paste the following code.
+As part of the DisplayImage method, first, we check whether the realImage instance is null.
+If null, we are creating the instance, and then on the realImage instance, we are calling the DisplayImage method.
+On the other hand, if the realImage instance is not null, it will not create the instance; instead, it will use the existing realImage instance to call the DisplayImage method.

 namespace VirtualProxyDesignPattern